ekala-project/eka/adrs/0002-eka-add-command.md

 - `Lockfile`: The root structure of the `atom.lock` file, containing a map of all resolved dependencies.
 - `Dep`: An enum representing a locked dependency, which can be an `Atom`, `Pin`, etc.
 - `AtomDep`: A struct representing a locked atom dependency.
 It contains the resolved information:
-  - `tag`: The unique identifier of the atom.
+  - `label`: The unique identifier of the atom.
   - `version`: The exact resolved `Version`.
   - `location`: The `AtomLocation` (URL or path).
   - `rev`: The resolved Git commit hash (`LockDigest`).